chaconpiza/Dev-Process-with-Gitlab-CE/README.md

 ## Sprints

 The current CMM development process is conducted in iterations called Sprints, every Sprint lasts for 2 weeks.
-In the context of Gitlab the Sprints are called Milestones.
+In the context of Gitlab the Sprints are called *Milestones*.

 Milestones in Gitlab are a way to track issues to achieve a broader goal in a certain period of time.
 They allow to organize issues into a cohesive group, with a start date and a due date.